 This chapter is a brief introduction to widget programming.
 The examples provided use the Athena widgets, though most of the concepts will apply to all widget sets.
 Although there are several programming interfaces to the X Toolkit, only one is described here.
-A full description of the programming interface is provided in the document X Toolkit Intrinsics - C Language Interface.
+A full description of the programming interface is provided in the document X Toolkit Intrinsics - C Language Inter-face.

+2.1.
 Setting the Locale

-If it is desirable that the application take advantage of internationalization (i18n), you must establish locale with XtSetLanguageProc prior to calling XtOpenApplication, XtOpenDisplay, XtDisplayInitialize, or XtAppInitialize.
+If it is desirable that the application take advantage of internationalization (i18n), you must establish locale with XtSetLanguageProc before XtDisplayInitialize or XtAppInitialize is called.
 For full details, please refer to the document X Toolkit Intrinsics - C Language Interface, section 2.2.
 However, the following simplest-case call is sufficient in many or most applications.